appwrite/sdk-generator/README.md

 [Appwrite](https://appwrite.io) SDK generator is a PHP library for auto generating SDK library for multiple languages or platforms.

-The SDK uses predefined language setting and [Twig templates](https://twig.symfony.com/) to generate code base on different API specs.
+The SDK uses predefined language settings and [Twig templates](https://twig.symfony.com/) to generate code base on different API specs.

 Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification in the near future.